xs00001111/interview_terminator/README.md

 4. AI-powered suggestions will appear based on your speech content.

+5. Engage with the AI chat for interactive conversation assistance and follow-up questions.

 ### Using Document Context

-You can provide a document as context for the AI suggestions:
+You can provide a document as context for the AI suggestions and chat:

 ```
 npm start -- --file=/path/to/your/document.pdf
 ```

 Supported file types include text files, PDFs, and common image formats.

+### AI Chat Capabilities

+The AI chat feature provides:

+- Real-time conversation assistance based on your speech
+- Contextual awareness that builds on previous exchanges
+- Ability to ask follow-up questions for clarification
+- Document-aware responses when a context file is provided
+- Intelligent suggestions that adapt to your conversation flow

 ## Development